‘Outlander’ Stars Sam Heughan And Caitriona Balfe Ignite Romance Rumors With Behind-The-Scenes Canoodling

 “It gets amusing,” he added.
 “But she’s just wonderful.
 We’re very good friends.”

-To make things even more confusing, Radar Online reports that Heughan wouldn’t tell anyone if he and Balfe were actually dating.
+To make things even more confusing, Radar Online reported that Heughan wouldn’t tell anyone if he and Balfe were actually dating.
 Although they have denied the rumors, this makes it nearly impossible to discern the truth.
 After all, they have undeniable chemistry on the show and spend time together when the cameras aren’t rolling.
 Even if they are just good friends, there’s no telling when that could turn into something more romantic.

 “I think if me and Caitriona were together,” Heughan shared, “we wouldn’t say.”